bajajmohit/kube_agro/README.md

    # Edit terraform.tfvars and add:
    # - Your VPC ID
    # - Your subnet ID
-   # - Your public key
+   # - Optional: Your public key (leave empty to disable SSH access)
    # - Optional: Internet Gateway ID
    ```